czangela/patatrack-validation/README.md

 The script `validate_local` for local validations is available on a separate branch called `local_val`.

 ## More information
+For more information about the validation, see [the wiki page on patatrack.web.cern.ch](https://patatrack.web.cern.ch/patatrack/wiki/PatatrackValidation/). (might be outdated)

 For more information on Patatrack, see https://patatrack.web.cern.ch/patatrack/ .

 For more insormation on CMSSW, see https://cms-sw.github.io/ .